 Learn more about how to report tax evasion to the IRS.

-Congress has taken another drastic step to help the IRS in its initiative to catch taxpayers who are paying fewer taxes than they actually owe to the government.
-This recent policy provides a substantial incentive to people to come forward and identify other persons, corporations and businesses, trusts, partnerships, or other entities that are underpaying their taxes in any way, be it as a result of fraud, aggressive or uncertain tax positions, or even simple mistakes.
+Congress has taken a drastic step to help the IRS in its initiative to catch taxpayers who are paying fewer taxes than they actually owe to the government.
+The IRS Whistleblower Rewards Program provides a substantial incentive to people to come forward and identify other persons, corporations and businesses, trusts, partnerships, or other entities that are underpaying their taxes in any way, be it as a result of fraud, aggressive or uncertain tax positions, or even simple mistakes.

 Tax Whistleblower Reward Amounts

 Section 7623 of the Internal Revenue Code provides awards of up to 30 percent of the amount that is ultimately collected by the IRS to persons who identify underpayments of tax.
 When the tax whistleblower makes a substantial contribution the minimum award is 15 percent of the collection.
 The award is calculated based on the total of the tax, interest, penalties, and additions to tax that is collected by the IRS as a result of the allegations or information provided by the person who comes forward to reveal the underpayment.
 An award may also be claimed for reporting information about an underpayment that would reduce the amount of a refund claimed by a taxpayer.
 There is no cap on the size of the reward, so for example, a whistleblower who reports a billion dollar underpayment of tax (including penalties and interest) could result in an award payment of up to three hundred million dollars.